phat072/LearnJava/README.md

-## Day 3 Swing GUI Java Exercises
+## Day 3 Swing GUI Database.Java Exercises

-This repository contains Java exercises that demonstrate the use of Swing GUI in Java.
-Each exercise is contained in its own Java file.
+This repository contains Database.Java exercises that demonstrate the use of Swing GUI in Database.Java.
+Each exercise is contained in its own Database.Java file.

 ### Accept_Student_Information.java